ArloL/postgres-query-error-demo/README.md

 RETURNING *;
 ```

+Expected behaviour:

+The delete query returns one entry from the queue.

+Actual behaviour:

-If you check the number of results from the delete query it will not return one result but three.
-That should not be the case due to the LIMIT statement in the query.
+After a while three elements will be returned.
+This should not be the case due to the LIMIT statement in the query.